aloilor/aloilor.github.io/_posts/2024-08-30-iac-cicd-terraform.md

 ```
 Basically what happens with this workflow is the following: when submitting a pull-request, ```terraform plan```, along with a script that shows its result, get executed.
 When the PR gets accepted, ```terraform apply``` will be executed, applying the changes highlighted by the previous step.

-# TO BE CONTINUED WITH TESTING PRACTICES, SCANNING AND LINTING TOOLS
+# TO BE CONTINUED WITH SCANNING AND LINTING TOOLS